mbjenson/CosmicFox/README.md

 - A dark mask is drawn over the whole level.
 The player's world position is calculated and given as a parameter.
 The shaders linearly interpolates between the black and clear areas to give a smoothly faded edge.

 ## Collisions
+- A Custom algorithm for collision detection and resolution was created and used
+- 8 cases are considered when evaluating collisions.
-- collidable objects all have a rectangular bounding box.
+- Collidable objects have rectangular bounding boxes.
-- To detect collisions for entities, the algorithm:
-1) Get corners of player's bounding box.
-2) Convert to tile coordinates. each corner has a boolean value assigned to it.
-3) Check the tilemap's logic grid to see if it is a collidable tile. set corresponding corner boolean accordingly.
-4) 8 total cases are considered for collision resolution.
-For each edge and each corner.
-6) The collision is resolved by subtracting the calculated velocity with the distance the player will overlap a collidable tile.
-Corner cases are resolved by calculating the shortest path from the player's corner to an edge of the collidable box. this entire process is repeated only two times.
-This is because each bounding box is a rectangle and therefore the greatest number of resoltions that will be needed is two.

 ## Animation
-- the animation class is the class that all moving actors inherit from.
-This class gives basic functionality for animating objects using spritesheets.
+- the animation class provides basic functionality for animating objects using spritesheets.

 ## Player.cpp
 - The player class controls all the players interactions with the world, user input, and more.